 Tip 5.
 Know the seasons - Understand that summer, long weekends, Easter, Melbourne Cup, school holidays are very busy and everywhere is full with tourists.
 If you want to have Norman Beach to yourself, do not come during these times - instead come November or February/March when the weather is still warm enough for the beach but there's less people.
 Wildlife is also harder to spot when there's lots of people around (and the best time for wombat spotting is winter).
 If you want to see the wild flowers, don't come in Autumn, they bloom in early Spring.
 Aurora Australis is more often seen in autumn and winter.
 For photography, summer can be hazy - a crisp sunny winter's day is much better, and the fields are green then too (summer the grass dries out and the photographs aren't as vibrant).
-Whale watching season is late-August to November, no point trying to spot whales in February! (see the video of whales Angela filmed on 26 June at Cape Liptrap Lighthouse here:https://www.youtube.com/watch?v=tiLL_k1EKgI).
+Whale watching season is late-June to early September, no point trying to spot whales in February! (see the video of whales Angela filmed on 26 June at Cape Liptrap Lighthouse here:https://www.youtube.com/watch?v=tiLL_k1EKgI).
 The best time for a Promhelis flight is spring when the fields are green and lush and the water looks sparkling blue.
 But EVERYTHING is open in summer (because it's busy), so if you want to see all shops (view Shopping Guide) and attractions, then summer is for you, just be prepared to search for a parking spot and book well in advance for your accommodation, dining, and experiences.